Cambrian Combine strike

-The Miners' Strike of 1910–11, also known as the Cambrian Combine strike was a major industrial dispute by coal miners in South Wales over wages and working conditions, culminating in violent confrontations with police and the deployment of military forces.
-The strike began as a dispute over payment rates for working a difficult coal seam at the Ely Pit in Penygraig but escalated into one of the most significant labour conflicts in Welsh history.
+The Cambrian Combine strike was a major strike by coal miners in South Wales from 1910 to 1911 over wages and working conditions, culminating in violent confrontations with police and the deployment of military forces.
+It began as a dispute over payment rates for working a difficult coal seam at the Ely Pit in Penygraig but escalated into a wider conflict involving up to 30,000 miners.